 Since we are looking for a sustainable future in building and supporting our complex applications, we decided the only way forward is to offer an optionally renewable, perpetual license directly via our store (something Apple does not plan to offer), while offering a subscription on the Mac App Store.
 A win-win.

 I’ve already paid via the Mac App Store for a previous version of the app.
 Must I pay anything to continue using that version?
 If so, why?

 As explained here, the Mac App Store version only offers a subscription moving forward.
-If you continue using the app you had already purchased, updating to the latest version on the App Store at the end of January 2021 will prompt you to pay a monthly or a yearly subscription.
+If you continue using the app you had already purchased, updating to the latest version on the App Store will prompt you to pay a monthly or a yearly subscription.
 Your only option is to switch to our direct, non-subscription model in case you don't want to pay a subscription fee, however you will will have to pay a one-off upgrade fee in order to download and use the current version.
 This will cover you for 18 months of free updates.

 I'm subscribed to the subscription apps on the Mac App Store, but want to purchase a direct copy.
 Can I transfer my license?

 It is not possible to transfer your subscription based license from the App Store directly.
 As the App Store uses a subscription model with very different pricing compared to what is offered directly by busymac.com, and is managed by Apple directly, you would need to first cancel your subscription from the App Store, then purchase a copy from our online store.
 Users can manage App Store subscriptions via the following link: https://support.apple.com/HT202039